dzhibas/flagfile/README.md

     json({"success": true})
 }

-// and have more complex feature with multiple rules in it, which at the end defaults to false FF-feature-complex-ticket-234234 {
+// and have more complex feature with multiple rules in it and some rules multiline rule, which at the end defaults to false
+// aswel capitalize for visibility boolean TRUE/FALSE FF-feature-complex-ticket-234234 {
     // complex bool expression
     a = b and c=d and (dd not in (1,2,3) or z == "demo car"): TRUE